precap/dcc-ex.github.io/docs/throttles/software/locontrol.rst

 Features
 =========

-* Connect to |JMRI| with the WiFi Web Server in DecoderPro
+* Make videos and take pictures while controlling your locos
-* Locomotive Roster list with Photos
+* Easy to use through your locomotive list
-* Uses the phone camera
+* Elegant interface with easy access to all main functions
-* Make videos and take pictures of your trains while operating
+* Compatible with any DCC system with a Wi-Fi server

-.. _locontrol-requirements:
+* Use with JMRI: just set the Wi-Fi server available on Decoder Pro